scottericpetersen/pro-audio-on-linux/README.md

 To record or mix audio, especially with live performance, low system latency is required.
 Most, if not all, pro audio systems will use either a __real-time__ (RT) or __low-latency__ kernel.
 This allows the prioritization of audio processes (at the expense of others) to avoid delays in the processing of audio signals.
 Your distribution should provide one or the other (or more rarely, both.)

-__Takeaway:__ You should use a RT or low-latency kernel depending on which is available from your distro (Arch has a realtime kernel, ubuntu only has a low-latency kernel.)
+__Takeaway:__ You should use a RT or low-latency kernel depending on which is available from your distro (Arch has a real time kernel, Ubuntu only has a low-latency kernel.)
 If you are a hobbyist, a real-time kernel is probably not necessary and you can get away with some tuning of a low-latency kernel.

 ## 1.e The Init System